-New to St. Mary's is conTEXTS.
-Beginning on Wednesday, May 16th, conTEXTS will meet from 6:30 to 7:30 pm during the summer months (earlier during the winter months). conTEXTS is held in St. Mary's parish hall.
+New to St. Mary's is conTEXTS. conTEXTS meets from 6:30 to 7:30 pm during the summer months (earlier during the winter months). conTEXTS is held in St. Mary's parish hall.

 What is conTEXTS?
 What that word means - The content of the news meets the texts of our faith.
 Church folks often bring up some current event that has caught their attention and want to discuss it as a faith issue.
 Up until now, we haven't had a place or time to do that.
 That has changed.
 We are offering this weekly gathering of parishioners and friends to discuss a current event alongside resources of our faith (e.g., biblical, church resources).
 How does conTEXTS differ from Adult Forum?
 Click here to read Fr.
 Gorman's outline of the two programs.